- LFLG – Low Flow-Low Gradient

 In general, mechanical valves are very long-lasting but come with the need for lifelong anticoagulation with warfarin.
 Bioprosthetic valves do not generally require anticoagulation but come with a high risk for early valve deterioration.

 The AHA 2017 guideline suggests that patients < age 50 should favour mechanical AVR, unless anticoagulation is contraindicated or undesired.
 Patients over age 65 can typically favour bioprosthetic AVR, as the valve is likely to outlive them.
+Patients aged 50-65 are in a “grey area”, and decisions must be personalized.

-SAVR vs TAVI
+SAVR vs TAVR

-The choice of TAVI vs. SAVR relies on balancing operative risks with the benefits of a mechanical surgical valve.
+The choice of TAVR vs. SAVR relies on balancing operative risks with the benefits of a mechanical surgical valve.
 This is usually based on the discussion between the valve multidisciplinary team and the patient.
 Some factors that are considered are outlined in the figure to the right.

-NOTE: Surgical risk is determined with STS Score, But EuroScore has also been used
+NOTE: Surgical risk is determined with STS Score, but EuroScore has also been used.

 - > 8% is high